mohamadSaleh82/django-blog-rtl/README.md

 # Persian Django Blog 📚🐍

 Welcome to the Persian Django Blog project!
-This comprehensive Hospital Customer Relationship Management (CRM) software, developed in Persian language using C# and Entity Framework with code-first migrations, is designed to empower healthcare professionals and streamline hospital management.
+This comprehensive Blog Customer Relationship Management (CRM) software, meticulously crafted in Python language using Django framework and equipped with a robust database structure, is designed to empower content creators and streamline blog management.
+With its user-friendly interface and powerful features, it provides a seamless experience for bloggers to connect with their audience and efficiently manage their content.

 ## Key Features 🚀